 Create custom ticket fields for more detailed ticket requirements.
 For example, adding “Due Date” using the date custom type or “Tester” using the team list custom type.

 Go to the Tickets tool > Settings sub-tab > Ticket Fields section.
-You can create new custom fields, rearrange the order of ticket fields, set required fields, and define default values for ticket fields.
+You can create new custom fields, rearrange the order of custom ticket fields, set required custom fields, and define default values for ticket fields.
 When setting new custom fields, you can choose between text, numeric, list, team list, date, date/time, and checkbox options.